LordDemonos/Quarm.Guide/wiki/about-project-quarm.md

 ### Death Mechanics

+Prior to Lv10 you do not leave a corpse.
+When you die, you will respawn with your belongings and exp.
-At Lv10, you'll lose your items.
+At Lv10, when you die you'll leave a corpse behind with all your items on it.
-At Lv11, you'll lose XP.
+At Lv11, in addition to leaving a corpse you'll lose EXP as well.
 It's a lot of exp, but a custom curve for the era.
-About as bad as it was on live. - Secrets EXP Values per race can be found on [pqdi.cc](https://www.pqdi.cc/exp)
+About as bad as it was on live. - Secrets
+EXP Values per race can be found on [pqdi.cc](https://www.pqdi.cc/exp)

 ### Reduced Respawn Timers & Anti Kite